texas-mcallen-mission/key-indicator-system/imos-data/readme.md

 ## notesParser, roleParser

 These are super basic, and should probably be rewritten as well.
-They were originally broken out during the development back when we were solely using google's built-in appscript editor.
+They were originally broken out during the development back when we were solely using google's built-in AppScript editor.